 Once you have completed the review and categorization of your documents, you will be ready to create a production.

-On the New Production page, in the Advanced options section, you will be able to choose document and load file formats, volume labels and breaks, and how your documents will be sorted within your production.
-Furthermore, you can choose to produce as native by file type or tag, create custom slipsheets along with slipsheet rules, and include a native file for each document (unless redacted).
+On the New Production page, in the Other options section, you will be able to choose deduplication level, volume labels and breaks, and how your documents will be sorted within your production.
 While some options, such as producing natively with slipsheets, will impact the overall page count of your production, it is the production deduplication level that will impact the number of documents that are produced.

 - Global deduplication by family – (default) Produces each duplicated family in the production one time.

 - Custodian-level deduplication by family – Produces a separate copy for each custodian associated with a duplicate family.

 - Full reduplication – Produces documents as they were ingested into DISCO, prior to deduplication.

 To further understand how production deduplication levels work, we will walk through an example scenario.
 You are working on a case in which you collect the mailboxes of four custodians (Ann, Bob, Charles, and Danielle) from your client’s email server.
 In addition to the emails found on the server, Charles has a local copy of his email, which is also collected.
 All five mailboxes are ingested into DISCO and globally deduplicated so that your team only reviews one record of each document.

 NOTE: For more information on how deduplication works within DISCO in general, see Deduplication within DISCO.